Rotating traversable wormholes in Einstein-Maxwell theory: Introduction

-We are not going to delve into these deep general questions here, but will focus on a narrower problem: whether the KNN stress tensor satisfies the NEC within this interpretation.
-It was noticed in various contexts that Misner strings are supported by some distributional energy-momentum tensor.
+It is well known that traversable wormholes can only exist as solutions of the Einstein equations if they are supported by some exotic matter, violating the null energy condition (NEC).
+However the Maxwell stress-energy tensor of any regular field configuration satisfies the NEC \cite{Hawking:1973uf}, so the existence of NUT wormholes as solutions of the Einstein-Maxwell equations is puzzling.
+We shall show here that the solution to this puzzle is provided by the Misner strings associated with Taub-NUT and other NUTty solutions.
+To avoid closed timelike curves \cite{thorne} in all spacetime, we do not impose Misner's time periodicity condition \cite{Misner:1963fr}.
+The counterpart is that the Misner strings must be interpreted as true spacetime singularities, as was first suggested by Bonnor \cite{bonnor}.
+It was noticed in various contexts that Misner strings are supported by some distributional stress-energy tensor.
 In the black hole sector, the Komar mass and angular momentum of Misner strings have been found to be non-zero \cite{Clement:2019ghi}.
-Though in the wormhole case the Komar integral for the string mass somewhat surprisingly vanishes, we will see that the Ricci tensor does violates the NEC in the distributional sense.
+Though in the wormhole case the Komar integral for the string mass somewhat surprisingly vanishes, we will see that the Misner string stress-energy tensor does violates the NEC in the distributional sense.

 The KNN wormhole solution is presented in the next section.
 Geodesic motion in this spacetime is briefly discussed in Section 3.
 We prove that the null energy condition is violated in Section 4, and compute the Komar mass, Komar angular momentum and electric charge of the Misner strings in Section 5.
 Our results are briefly summarized in the concluding section.